Minefix049/Waste-Disposal-Optimization/README.md

 This study refines the solid waste management system on Shengsi Island through a detailed analysis of waste generation, leveraging the actual coordinates of existing waste collection centers and sophisticated geospatial data analysis.
 Notably, the study employs the Google OR-Tools SAT solver to model and solve the Mixed Integer Linear Programming (MILP) problem, facilitating an innovative approach to estimating waste generation based on the distribution of residential areas.
 ## Methodology

+Based on literature review, considering the actual requirements of shengsi island, we decided to use 1/P,L/-/TC,PC,FC MIP model to solve the locational planning of shengsi island. our model can be fourmulated as follow.

 ### Indices and Sets
 • $J$: Set of collection centers